leandroarndt/djangospam/README.txt

 Django antispam module with an invisible fake comment/contact form, cookie based middleware and Akismet verification.

-See <http://pythonhosted.org/djangospam> for complete documentation.
-Now compatible with both Python 2 and 3.
+See http://pythonhosted.org/djangospam for complete documentation.
+Djangospam is compatible with both Python 2 and 3.

 General options
 ---------------